Bitbucket Cloud

 Bitbucket Cloud Notes #

-• The tkn pac create and tkn pac bootstrap commands are not supported on Bitbucket Server.
+• The tkn pac create and tkn pac bootstrap commands are not supported on Bitbucket Cloud.

 You can only reference a user by the ACCOUNT_ID in a owner file.
 For reason see here: